 Auckland City: “The City of Sails”

 Every major marque in the world is represented in Auckland with flagship dealerships, distributors and leading, motor industry companies choosing Auckland as the number one destination to have a significant presence.
-Auckland is the chosen locality for Automotive Employment NZ due to the abundance of quality employment opportunities, if your career is important than so is Auckland.
+Auckland is the chosen locality for Automotive Employment NZ due to the abundance of quality employment opportunities if your career is important than so in Auckland.

 Employment drivers are too many to list but the powerhouse of New Zealand’s strong economy is most definitely Auckland.
 Employment is consequently usually available for most skilled migrants and New Zealanders wishing to relocate.
 Whether you are employed in the retail or wholesale automotive sector, heavy equipment or heavy transport, farm machinery or marine or in a sector of the industry not already mentioned, Auckland truly is the land of opportunity.